ShiyuWAN3/ShiyuWAN3.github.io/_pages/about.md

 About Me
 ======

 I am a Ph.D student in Biostatistics at the University of Washington.
-My research focuses on developing statistical and machine learning methods for large-scale genetic and genomic studies.
-Areas of interest include statistical genetics, Mendelian randomization, single-cell genomics and bioinformatics.

 I'm interested in developing statistical and machine learning methods for large-scale genomic studies and public health studies.